 Books received from other Duke Libraries are due at the end of the current academic year (earlier if recalled by another user); interlibrary loan material must be returned by the due date specified on the book strap by the owning library.
 Failure to return these items could result in large fines and loss of the ability to borrow material from that institution.
 Renewal rules vary with each institution.

-You can request delivery of books from other Duke Libraries from the catalog record, by clicking on the truck icon labeled "Get This Title".
+You can request delivery of books from other Duke Libraries from the catalog record, by clicking on the button labeled "Request."

 If needed items are not owned by the Duke libraries, or have been checked out, request an interlibrary loan from other libraries using the library's ILLiad system.
 Requesting items from the Triangle Research Libraries Network (Duke, NCCU, NC State, UNC-CH) is the quickest method; use Search TRLN, the combined catalog for these libraries, to locate items.